JackMcBride98/try-me-merch-store/README.md

 - handle deleting of images in uploadthing storage when finished
 - add validation to prevent size names being the same

-Remember to run `npx prisma generate` and `prisma db push` when making changes to the schema.prisma file
+Remember to run `npx prisma generate` and `npx prisma db push` when making changes to the schema.prisma file

 # Create T3 App